San Francisco Restaurant’s Solution to Rising Rents: Buy the Building

 4505 Meats is a popular BBQ joint in San Francisco known for serving the highest quality BBQ from animals raised humanely and with care.
 4505 has been a success in San Francisco (voted best burger in the bay AND Anthony Bourdain approved) but owner, Ryan Farr, wanted to expand his reach to the east bay.
 Farr connected with TMC Financing to see how we could help him achieve this undertaking.

 Farr is all about the beloved old school spots.
 His first location in San Francisco is the former Brother-in-Law’s BBQ and the Oakland location that he fell in love with is the classic Glenn’s Hot Dogs.

 TMC financed the building acquisition in addition to the $1,000,000 in tenant improvements.
 Farr was able to take on this incredible project with only a 10% down payment and a below market, long term interest rate.

 “With an SBA 504 real estate loan, you get a fixed-rate loan, with just 10 percent down.
 Unlike renting, buying your space will assure your monthly payment doesn’t change, providing stability and peace of mind.
 What’s more, owning your own building allows you to build equity and fund your retirement,” explains Kurt Chambliss, Executive Vice President of TMC Financing.

 You can find out more about the loan program for your restaurant from one of TMC Financing’s 504 loan experts.
 TMC is an SBA Premier Certified Lender and has funded projects worth more than $9 billion across California and Nevada, resulting in the creation of an estimated 60,000 jobs.
 They have worked with restaurant owners and business leaders for over 35 years.
-TMC can help you find the financing that is best to purchase you’re a building or equipment for your restaurant.
+TMC can help you find the financing that is best to purchase a building or equipment for your restaurant.
 For more information about SBA 504 loans, contact a TMC Financing Loan Expert.